Esri/solutions-erg-widget/README.md

 This repository is no longer maintained.
 The Emergency Response Guide (ERG) widget is now releasd in [Web AppBilder for ArcGIS](https://doc.arcgis.com/en/web-appbuilder).
-To understand more about the ERG the documentation can be found here: https://doc.arcgis.com/en/web-appbuilder/create-apps/widget-emergency-response-guide.htm
+To understand more about the ERG widget, the documentation can be found here: https://doc.arcgis.com/en/web-appbuilder/create-apps/widget-emergency-response-guide.htm

 # ERG Widget